dannymagnus/CI_MS1_RRWeddings/README.md

 - Able to navigate the site quickly and easily.
 - No broken links.
 - Responsive and visually appealing on all devices.
-- An easy way to contact the bussiness
+- An easy way to contact the business.
-- Easy access to content through links but not too deep into site
+- Easy access to content through links but not too deep into site.
-- Accessibility
+- Accessibility.

 ### User Stories